bayyangjie/Banking-Loans-Analysis/README.md

 * Data Visualization

 # About the dataset
-The dataset consists of 4 tables: <br>
+The datasets consists of 4 tables: <br>

 * Banking - Clients personal details and financial profile information <br>